nsharan1111/getting-CleaningDataAssignment/README.md

 1. The zipped file is downloaded using the url and unzipped
 2. subject, Y and X datasets for both train and test data are read
 3. test and train data columns are each column binded separately to create two datasets
-4. Inthe next step, the two datasets are combined to create one data set by binding them row wise
+4. In the next step, the two datasets are combined to create one data set by binding them row wise

 The second section of the code helps in extracting the mean and standard deviation measurements of the combined dataset